Security and Authentication

 in use to invite people to a survey.

-To customize the default login form, make a copy of ViewsFlash/surveylogin.html in the ViewsFlash directory, modify it, and enter then name of the modified file in the "Use login form" field, such as mysurveylogin.html.
+To customize the default login form, make a copy of ViewsFlash/surveylogin.html in the ViewsFlash directory, modify it, and save it in the applications' WEB-INF/classes, then enter then name of the modified file in the "Use login form" field, such as mysurveylogin.html.

 None.
 This method can only be used with polls and single page questionnaires where, because they are only one page long, an ID is not needed to move from one page to the next.